Call

 • Bicycle passengers weighing less than 40 lbs. must have a seat which keeps them in place and protects them from moving parts.

-• Bicyclist may not operate bicycles with fixed gears, no matter how skilled the rider.
+• Bicyclists may not operate bicycles with fixed gears and no brakes, no matter how skilled the rider.

 • Bicyclists may not operate bicycles that are too large to stop, support it with one foot on the ground, and start safely.